Bulgaria suspends rollout of AstraZeneca COVID-19 vaccine | Health

 Bulgaria suspends rollout of AstraZeneca COVID-19 vaccine

-Bulgaria on Friday temporarily halted inoculations with the AstraZeneca COVID-19 vaccine until the European medicine regulator produces a written statement dispelling all doubts about the vaccine's safety.
+Bulgaria on Friday temporarily halted COVID-19 inoculations using the AstraZeneca vaccine after a woman died hours after receiving a shot, and said it wanted the European Medicine Agency (EMA) to dispel all doubts about the vaccine's safety.

-"Until all doubts are dispelled and as long as the experts do not give guarantees that it does not pose a risk to the people, we are halting the inoculations with this vaccine," Prime Minister Boyko Borissov said in a statement.
-Bulgaria joined Denmark, Norway, and Iceland, who had temporarily suspended the rollout of the AstraZeneca vaccine amid reports that blood clots had formed in some who had received the shot.
+Several other countries have also temporarily suspended their rollout of the AstraZeneca vaccine, but the EMA said on Thursday the shots should continue to be administered, saying the benefits outweighed any risks.
+"Until all doubts are dispelled... we are halting inoculations with this vaccine," Bulgarian Prime Minister Boyko Borissov said in a statement.

+Health Minister Kostadin Angelov said a 57-year-old woman from a village in southern Bulgaria had died of heart failure some 15 hours after receiving an AstraZeneca shot on Thursday.
+"This is a just a precautionary measure," Angelov told reporters, appealing to those already inoculated to stay calm.

-On Friday, Germany said it would continue to administer the AstraZeneca vaccine and France said it has shown great efficacy.
+Bulgaria, which is trying to speed up its vaccination campaign, said it would keep AstraZeneca shots in stock pending the checks, and would continue to administer Pfizer-BioNTech and Moderna shots.
+On Friday, Germany said it would continue to administer the AstraZeneca vaccine and France said it had shown great efficacy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)